ywpkwon/vot2014/README.md

 >> optical_multiple_frame
 ````

-`output` : Output images will be saved in this folder.
+`output` : output images will be saved in this folder.

-`report` : Algorithm exaplanation.
+`report` : algorithm explanation.